112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 You smell garlic because the French, who are superb cooks, use more of it than we do.

-You smell sweat because the French must use a very poor ersatz soap — and don't get enough of that.
+You smell sweat because the French must use a very poor ersatz soap — and don’t get enough of that.

 You smell perfume because French women would rather smell of perfume than of an